Let’s take a look at

 We may use or disclose personally identifiable information without consent where necessary to render services and to conduct legitimate business activities related to the services we provide.

 We may also disclose your name and address as long as you have the ability to prevent or limit this disclosure and the disclosure does not reveal, directly or indirectly, your viewing or other uses of the services we provide.
-We share name and address information with service partners as part of our Relevant TV advertising program.
+We disclose name and address information to service providers as part of our Relevant TV Advertising program.
 These providers work on our behalf to help our advertisers optimize their ads by preventing the same ads you see on Fios from being shown to you in other places.
 You can opt out of participating in the Relevant TV Advertising program.

-We may also share personally identifiable information if it is required by law to comply with valid legal process.
+We may also disclose personally identifiable information if it is required by law to comply with valid legal process 32.

-valid legal processWe may disclose personally identifiable information to a governmental entity to comply with valid legal process, but we will not disclose records revealing your video programming unless we receive a court order indicating that the governmental entity has made a specified showing of relevance and you were afforded an opportunity to contest the order.
+32. valid legal processWe may disclose personally identifiable information to a governmental entity to comply with valid legal process, but we will not disclose records revealing your video programming unless we receive a court order indicating that the governmental entity has made a specified showing of relevance and you were afforded an opportunity to contest the order.
 We may be required to disclose personally identifiable information (including your video programming) to a non-governmental entity to comply with a court order, after you have been provided notice.We retain personally identifiable information only as long as reasonably necessary for business, accounting, tax or legal purposes.
-If you would like to access your personally identifiable information, you may email us at privacyoffice@verizon.com to arrange a time and convenient location to do so during business hours.
-If you believe any of your personally identifiable information is inaccurate, we will work with you to ensure that corrections are made.
+If you would like to access the personally identifiable information we have about you, please submit a privacy inquiry form to arrange a time and convenient location to do so during business hours.
+If you believe any of your personally identifiable information is inaccurate, we will work with you to update our records.

-If you believe that your Cable Act privacy rights have been violated, please email us at privacyoffice@verizon.com and we will work with you to address your concerns.
+If you believe that your Cable Act privacy rights have been violated, please submit a privacy inquiry form and we will work with you to address your concerns.
 If you believe that you have been aggrieved as a result of a violation of the Cable Act, you may enforce the limitations imposed by the Cable Act through a civil action in a United States district court seeking damages, attorney's fees, and litigation costs.
 Other rights and remedies may also be available to you under federal or other applicable laws.

 -